simonegosetto/com.noding.backend/PHP/DB/predis/README.md

 the value of a key.
 Instead of raising a connection error when a slave fails, the client attempts to fall back to a different slave among the ones provided in the configuration.

-The basic configuration needed to use the client in replication mode requires one Redis server to be identified as the master (this can be done via connection parameters using the `alias` parameter set to `master`) and one or more servers acting as slaves:
+The basic configuration needed to use the client in replication mode requires one Redis serverExpress to be identified as the master (this can be done via connection parameters using the `alias` parameter set to `master`) and one or more servers acting as slaves: